-User cannot record meetings
+User can't record meetings

-If you’re an administrator, you can use the following diagnostic tool to validate that the user is properly configured to record a meeting in Teams:
+You can use the following diagnostic tool to validate that the user is properly configured to record a meeting in Teams:

 The tests will return the best next steps to address any tenant or policy configurations to validate that the user is properly configured to record a meeting in Teams.